 Little Friends of the Museum

-The Museum's newest program allows 2nd and 3rd grade students from P.S.
-274 to help design, create, and prototype pieces of artwork that will be housed in the Museum's new permanent facility in Mill Pond Park.
-Throughout the school year, students will receive twice-weekly workshops from Museum Teaching Artists during their afterschool program (which takes place at Roberto Clemente State Park).
-Students also have the opportunity to visit several NYC museums and speak with local artists, designers, and curators to gain a deeper understanding of the artistic process involved in creating museum artwork.
+Little Friends of the Museum, offered in collaboration with the NYS Office of Parks Recreation and Historic Preservation and SCAN, allows 2nd and 3rd grade students from P.S.
+274 to help design, create, and prototype pieces of artwork that are housed in the Museum's new permanent facility in Mill Pond Park.
+Throughout the school year, students receive twice-weekly workshops from Museum Teaching Artists during their afterschool program which takes place at Roberto Clemente State Park (RCSP).
+Students also have the opportunity to explore RCSP and visit several NYC museums and speak with local artists, designers, and curators to gain a deeper understanding of the artistic process involved in creating museum artwork.

 Art Builds Community

-In order to ensure that both local artists and Bronx children are integral to the design and creation of the BxCM facility, the Museum created the ABC initiative.
-By infusing our building space with art and artistic collaboration rooted in the borough, BxCM will uniquely represent the Bronx and the population we will most immediately serve.
-A key component of ABC is the launch of Little Friends of the Museum, which will partner Bronx children with a lead Museum teaching artist and ABC-selected artists in order to offer the students both a behind-the- scenes understanding of the artistic process and the opportunity to co-create site- specific installations.
-It will expose the children to the professional art world, allow them to deepen their understanding of artistic expression, and include studio visits.
-Importantly they will be able to offer their child-expert input to those prototyping installations, allowing artists to benefit from a child’s perspective and children to develop voice and self-confidence.
+In order to ensure that both local artists and Bronx children are integral to the design and creation of the BxCM facility, the Museum created the Arts Build Community (ABC) initiative.
+By infusing our building space with art and fostering artistic collaboration rooted in the borough, BxCM uniquely represents the Bronx and the population we most immediately serve.
+A key component ABC is the launch of Little Friends of the Museum, which partners Bronx children with a lead Museum teaching artist and ABC-selected artists in order to offer students both a behind-the- scenes understanding of the artistic process and the opportunity to co-create site- specific installations.
+The program includes studio visits and exposes children to the professional art world, and allows them to deepen their understanding of artistic expression.
+Importantly, they have been able to offer their child-expert input to the site-specific artwork, allowing the artists to benefit from a child’s perspective, and the children to develop voice and self-confidence.